gkaf89/NCC-Trainings/docs/events/index.md

 !!! info "Gray Scott satellite sites"
     Satellite sites allow for remote attendance of the Gray Scott school.
 Satellite sites provide

-    - an HPC platform where participants can run the practicals, and
+    - an HPC platform where participants can run the practical examples, and
     - a seminar room with bidirectional audiovisual link to the man site in Annecy,

-    to allow or seamless participation to the school activities.
+    to allow seamless participation to the school activities.

     It is also possible to follow the school online, but most practical examples require access to an HPC system.